Amir Amor: 2011–2022: Rudimental

-On 14 May 2012, "Feel the Love" is released and debuts at number one on the UK Singles Chart, giving Asylum its first number one single in its 41-year history.
-To this, Asylum come to Rudimental and Amor with an album deal, but under the requirement that Amor dedicate his production efforts to all of Rudimental's work.
-The band then invite him to join and heavy touring together ensues.
+On 14 May 2012, "Feel the Love" was released and debuted at number one on the UK Singles Chart, giving Asylum its first number one single in its 41-year history.
+To this, Asylum came to Rudimental and Amor with an album deal, but under the requirement that Amor dedicated his production efforts to all of Rudimental's work.
+The band then invited him to join and heavy touring together ensued.

-For Rudimental's live show, Amor jumps between bass, guitar and keyboards with an 11-piece live band.
-A conveyor belt of guest vocalists, a brass section and live drums play Rudimental's now iconic fusion of electronic and live instruments.
-Amor has also roped Beanie, Bridgette Amofah and MNEK into the show along the way.
+For Rudimental's live shows, Amor played bass, guitar and keyboards with an 11-piece live band.
+Guest vocalists, a brass section and live drums play Rudimental's fusion of electronic and live instruments.
+Amor also worked with Beanie, Bridgette Amofah and MNEK along the way.

-Debuting their first live show, at BBC Hackney Weekend, Rudimental instantly became the most shared act, ahead of the likes of Kanye West.
-BBC has proclaimed them the "Festival Band of the Summer" and their eclectic and energetic live show has headlined festivals across six continents.
-In 2013, they also toured with Prodigy and The Stone Roses.
+Debuting their first live show, at BBC Hackney Weekend, Rudimental became the most shared act, ahead of the likes of Kanye West.
+BBC proclaimed them the "Festival Band of the Summer" and the band headlined festivals across six continents.
+In 2013, they also toured with Prodigy and the Stone Roses.

 Also in 2013, Amor graduated with a bachelor's degree in Commercial Music from the University of Westminster.

-Rudimental's second studio album We the Generation was released in October 2015, and album three is underway – with collaborators that include Bobby Womack, George Clinton, DJ Premier, Nas, Nile Rodgers and Max Romeo.
+Rudimental's second studio album We the Generation was released in October 2015, and album three then began production – with collaborators including Bobby Womack, George Clinton, DJ Premier, Nas, Nile Rodgers and Max Romeo.

 Today, Amor continues his production work as Amir Amor; heads up Major Toms; and furthers the development of "Future Instruments", a company focused on developing tools for intuitive creation.

-On 21 October 2022, Rudimental posted a tweet, captioned "A new era".
+On 21 October 2022, Rudimental posted a tweet captioned "A new era".
 The image attached to the tweet had three of the group members pictured, implying Amir left the group in 2022.